Moesif/moesif-laravel/README.md

 ## updateUser

 If you are updating the [user profile](https://www.moesif.com/docs/getting-started/users/) to get visibility.
 You can use the `updateUser` method.
-This method is attached to the moesif middleware object to update the users profile or metadata.
+This method is attached to the moesif middleware object to update the user profile or metadata.

 ```php
 use Moesif\Middleware\MoesifLaravel;